 There are different types of nasal discharge: serous (clear), mucoid, purulent, bloody.
 The type of discharge can help your veterinarian narrow down a cause.

-If the sneezing is accompanied with a mucoid nasal or ocular discharge, fever, loss of appetite, eye discharge, sores in the mouth an upper respiratory infection is the likely cause.
+If the sneezing is accompanied by a mucoid nasal or ocular discharge, fever, loss of appetite, eye discharge, sores in the mouth and upper respiratory infection is the likely cause.

 - Biopsy of the nasal tissue.

-- X-ray or CT scan can detect dental abscess or cancer.
+- X-ray or CT scan can detect a dental abscess or cancer.
 This requires general anaesthesia.

 - Platelet count in the case of blood coming from the nostrils.

 Treatment is aimed at addressing the underlying cause of sneezing and may include:

 Your cat will receive sedation, the veterinarian will lance the abscess, flush it with saline and where necessary, extract the affected tooth.

 Itraconazole, fluconazole or ketoconazole are the drugs of choice for treating fungal infections.
 Treatment with antifungal drugs can take several months and up to a year.
 Cats with the CNS form may require lifelong medication.
 Liver and kidney function need to be regularly monitored while your cat is on these drugs.
 Side effects such as anorexia and vomiting may occur.